 - women's sexuality and gender expression

-The Bingham Center is grateful for the generosity of private benefactors, whose donations support our collecting mission and greater access to collections through outreach, processing and public programs.
+The Bingham Center is grateful for the generosity of private benefactors, whose donations support our collecting mission and greater access to collections through outreach, processing, and public programs.
 We have received most of our holdings as gifts or have acquired them with the support of our donors.
-We welcome inquiries from you, as individuals or as representatives of organizations, about contributing to the Center’s holdings or supporting our programs in other ways.
-To make a financial contribution to support our unique collections and programming or to help us continue providing access to materials, you can donate online.
+We welcome inquiries from individuals and representatives of organizations about contributing to the Center’s holdings or supporting our programs in other ways.
+To make a financial contribution to support our unique collections, programming, and high quality access to materials, you can donate online.
 We appreciate your support!